mateoltd/movemypc/README.md

+TODO: Node is crap.
+Migrate to Python + Rust + Electron for the frontend

 Warning: This project is still a work in progress.
 It is not usable nor stable at this stage.

 ## Install